qusaysellat/getchance/README.md

 ## About the website

+--> Social network oriented for job seekers.

+--> Laravel v.8 and MySQL.

+--> Link people with the job positions provided by companies and the study programs provided by educational institutions.

+--> Build authenticated profiles for people by combining the auto-generated CV with the classical, written one.

+--> Ability to create posts under various categories and skills and to make them interactive or not.

+--> Admin functionalities (user verification, managing categories and skills, .. etc.)

 This website will allow the people, companies and universities to register themselves with detailed information added.
 People can add their experience and education information in a verified way (confirmation of respected companies and universities required), and after that, an auto-generated CV will be updated on peoples’ profile pages.
 Also, users will be able to share ideas and opportunities through posts which will be interactive.
 This website front-end is yet to be well-designed.
 However, a simple front-end is used to explain main functionalities.